The Post-Production Supervisor. One of the Industry’s Unsung Heroes

 The term post-production supervisor is much broader in the age of digital cameras than it was when everything was shot on film and needed to be processed and printed, or transferred to some sort of tape format to be ingested into an NLE (in real time) before editorial could begin.

 In the feature realm nowadays, editors are frequently on-set, working in tandem with the production and beginning the editorial process with material shortly after the director calls, “Cut.”
 (It’s part of Frame.io’s reason for being!)
 And in the case of an episodic show, post-production is almost always running concurrently with production as deliveries are staggered to meet air dates.

 It’s why post-production is now commonly divided into two stages: post during production and post-post production, meaning after principal photography has wrapped.

 The responsibilities of the post supervisor

-To say that a post supe has a lot of responsibilities is like saying that a millipede has a lot of legs—it’s part of the definition.
+Saying a post-supe has a lot of responsibilities is like saying that a millipede has a lot of legs.
+It’s part of the definition.

 And, of course, that means that they are instrumental in creating the post-production portion of the budget.

 Bill Wohlken mostly works on features in the $10 – $40 million range, a medium-sized budget on a Hollywood film.